StereoQueerEval/StereoQueerEval_SemEval-2027/README.md

-# StereoQueerEval — Training Data
+# StereoQueerEval - Training Data

 Training data for **StereoQueerEval** (SemEval 2027): detection of queer stereotypes and hate speech in YouTube comments, in **English, Italian and Dutch**.
+(Persian data will be released only as part of the test set).

 Each instance is a YouTube comment posted under a news video about LGBTQIA+ topics, annotated for the three subtasks.
 Comments are provided together with the title and description of the video they respond to, since the target of a comment is often only interpretable in context.